-A review is an internal College process of ensuring members’ reflections match and are appropriate to their set goals.
-Every year, the College randomly selects one third of the membership for program review.
+A review is an internal College process of ensuring regulated members’ reflections match and are appropriate to their set goals.
+Every year, the College randomly selects one third of all regulated members for program review.

 An audit includes a request from the College to submit CCP Workbook materials (including Practice Profile Reflection, Self-Assessment and completed Learning Plans) in addition to documentation/verification of completed learning activities.
 The College will randomly select 10% of all reviewed programs for an audit.
 Should you be selected, you will be required to submit these materials to the College for review, which will also include a review of your final Continuing Competence Program goals, activities and evaluation / reflection.
 It is therefore essential that you keep accurate records.

 What you need to know if you are selected for an audit:

-If you are audited you will be notified and be required to submit the requested information by a predetermined date.
+If you are selected for an audit, you will be notified and be required to submit the requested information by a predetermined date.
 Completion of the audit is your professional responsibility.
 If selected, you will be required to submit the following:

 - The appropriate Continuing Competence Program Workbook, including a completed Practice Profile Reflection (Part 1), Self-Assessment (Part 2) and Learning Plan worksheets (Part 3), where a minimum of two plans are required.
 If you are authorized to perform Restricted Activities, you must also submit the self-assessment and worksheets for each that applies to you or alternate documentation including the above noted components of the workbook*.

 - Documentation of learning activities completed – including specifics of activities and dates of completion (this may be tracked within the worksheets or on a separate document if additional space is needed).

 - Verification of completed learning activities (include date), including but not limited to: